ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/06-preparing-cicd/index.md

 ```

-Since my goal is to move away from manually running the tests and deployment, I need to also consider how to handle some of the local state.
+Since my goal is to move away from manually running the tests and deploying, I need to also consider how to handle some of the local state.
 The [Terraform .tfstate](https://developer.hashicorp.com/terraform/language/state) and [.aws/credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) files are not part of source control because they contain sensitive data but would need to be available in some form for automation to function.

 Terraform can support a backend for remote state storage which helps to avoid inconsistency and conflicts when compared with local state storage.
 In my case, I would use an [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) with the state file stored in a bucket and a DynamoDB table used to provide state locking and consistency checking.